Data-driven Thresholding in Denoising with Spectral Graph Wavelet Transform: Adaptive Denoising with SGWT

-Basically, denoising consists of three steps: (1) compute the SWGT transform $\WT \tilde f \in \mathbb R^{n(J+1)}$; (2) apply a given thresholding operator $h(\cdot)$ to the coefficients $\WT \tilde f$; (3) apply the inverse SGWT transform to obtain an estimation $\hat f$ of the original signal.

-The main challenge in denoising consists in choosing a suitable thresholding operator with respect to the noisy signal $\tilde f$ and the underlying graph.
-The performance measures in the sequel will be the MSE between the original signal $f$ and the denoised signal $\hat f$: $\|f-\hat f\|_2^2$.
+Let $f \in \mathbb R^V$ be some signal on a graph $G$ and $\xi$ be an $n$-dimensional Gaussian vector distributed as $\mathcal N(0,\sigma^2 \mathrm{Id})$.
+The aim of denoising is to recover the unknown signal $f$ from the observed noisy version $\tilde f = f + \xi$.
+Basically, our denoising procedure will consist of three steps: (1) compute the SGWT transform $\WT \tilde f \in \mathbb R^{n(J+1)}$; (2) apply a given thresholding operator $h(\cdot)$ to the coefficients $\WT \tilde f$; (3) apply the inverse SGWT transform to obtain an estimation $\hat f$ of the original signal.
+Here, the main challenge in denoising consists in choosing a suitable thresholding operator with respect to the noisy signal $\tilde f$ and the underlying graph.
+The performance measure in the sequel will be the MSE between the original signal $f$ and the denoised signal $\hat f$: $\|f-\hat f\|_2^2$.
 First, it is worth noting that the Parseval identity allows direct optimization in the transformed domain of wavelet coefficients.
 Secondly, in practice, obviously the original signal remains unknown.
 To overcome this difficulty, the MSE is generally substituted with the Stein's Unbiased Risk Estimator which no longer depends on the original signals (see \cite{donoho1995adapting} for instance).
 Nonetheless, contrary to the usual wavelet transform, the white noise $\xi$ is mapped onto a correlated Gaussian noise.
 In the next section, the SURE is derived taking into account these correlations.